ambimorph/next_event/README.rst

 * a timestamp of the event

-The result is a list of events with the same data as the orginal event, *and* the timestamp of the next event for the same key
+The result is a list of events with the same data as the orginal event, *and* the timestamp of the next event for the same key.

 There is a built-in timeout after which events are no longer "waiting" for another event.